Connect Google Analytics to your site

 Copy the web stream ID.

-Go to the site settings in the Analytics tab.
+Go to the site or bio link page settings in the Analytics tab.
 Below Google Analytics, enter the ID and click Connect.

 Transfer your goals

-Once you connect your ID, you can transfer your goals from the following widgets: Subscription Form, Course Authorization, Payment, and Button.
+Once you connect your ID, you can transfer your goals from the following website widgets: Subscription Form, Course Authorization, Payment, and Button.
+With bio link pages, you can transfer goals from the Payments, Button, and Form elements.

 In Google Analytics, a goal is a specific user action taken on a website (conversion), for example, clicking a button, making a purchase, or entering personal data.
 You can view them in the Events section of your analytics.